Jihye Moon

 Korean: second language acquisition, heritage language acquisition, bilingualism, Korean linguistics, translation studies, language assessment, language pedagogy

-Jihye Moon received her Ph.D. in Second Language Acquisition from the University of Maryland, College Park and served as Foreign Language Reviewer at American Councils for International Education in Washington, D.C. for several years.
-She joined the Korean program at George Mason University in 2014 and has been devoted to developing its curriculum and co-curriculum since 2019 when the Korean major began.
-She has also developed and taught numerous Korean core and elective courses including Korean linguistics and translation courses, while establishing language tables, language exchange programs, internship courses, and Mason Undergraduate Student Conference in Korean Studies (MUSCKS) to meet the diversified needs of students pursuing Korean studies at Mason.
-Moon was awarded the federal grant as a Co-PI to run Project GO Korean at Mason, an initiative of the Defense Language and National Security Education Office to promote critical language education in the United States.
-She was recognized for excellence in teaching at the university and invited to serve as an inaugural University Life Faculty Fellow in University Career Services to bridge the gap between curriculum and career for student success.
-She is the review editor of Epic Korean series and the lead author of Topics in Korean Language and Culture (Routledge, 2024).
+Jihye Moon holds a Ph.D. in Second Language Acquisition from the University of Maryland, College Park, and joined the Korean program at George Mason University in 2014.
+She has played a pivotal role in developing its curriculum since the launch of the Korean major in 2019.
+She has designed and taught a wide range of core and elective courses in Korean culture, linguistics, and translation.
+Dr. Moon also established co-curricular initiatives, community-based internships, and Mason Undergraduate Student Conference in Korean Studie (MUSCKS) to support the diverse interests and career goals of students pursuing Korean studies.
+She was awarded a federal grant as a Co-PI to run Project GO Korean, a U.S. Department of Defense initiative that promotes critical language education nationwide.
+She was recognized for excellence in teaching and invited to serve as an inaugural Career Faculty Fellow to better align academic curricula with career pathways to support student success.
+She is the review editor of Epic Korean and the lead author of Topics in Korean Language and Culture (Routledge, 2024-2025).

 Selected Publications